 Beyond mandates, the ACA introduced specific benefit standards that directly affect plan design and employee experience.

-- Essential Health Benefits (EHBs): For plans in the individual and small group markets (generally under 50 employees), coverage must include ten categories of benefits, from hospitalization and prescription drugs to maternity and mental health services.
-While large group plans are not required to cover all EHBs, they must comply with other mandates like preventive care.
+- Essential Health Benefits (EHBs): For plans in the individual and small group markets (generally under 50 employees), coverage must include ten categories, from hospitalization to mental health.
+Large group plans aren't required to cover all EHBs but must comply with other mandates like preventive care.

-- Preventive Care at No Cost: One of the most visible and impactful changes.
-The ACA requires non-grandfathered plans to cover a wide range of preventive services-like immunizations, cancer screenings, and well-woman visits-with $0 cost-sharing (no deductible, copay, or coinsurance).
-This aligns with a forward-thinking philosophy of investing in health to avoid higher costs later, a principle core to innovative models like WellthCare that seek to turn preventive action into tangible value.
+- Preventive Care at No Cost: One of the most visible changes.
+The ACA requires non-grandfathered plans to cover a wide range of preventive services, like immunizations, cancer screenings, and well-woman visits, with $0 cost-sharing (no deductible, copay, or coinsurance).
+This aligns with a forward-thinking approach of investing in health to avoid higher costs later, a principle at the core of innovative models like WellthCare that seek to turn preventive action into tangible value.

 - No Annual or Lifetime Limits: Plans cannot impose dollar limits on essential health benefits over a lifetime or a policy year, protecting employees from catastrophic financial loss due to major illness.